 It is quite believable to envision 145 million electric vehicles, including cars, buses, vans, and heavy trucks, on our roads by the end of 2030.

-Tesla Model Y holds the title for the best-selling electric car in the world in Q1 2023.
+Tesla Model Y still held the title for the best-selling electric car in the world in 2025.

 As competition in the electric vehicle market increases, prices have seen a notable decrease at the beginning of 2023.